Marija258/Banking_Project_Deposits/README.md

 There are twelve types of jobs that occur in this data set.
 "Admin.","blue-collar"and "technician" are the most frequent.

-**Marital status**

-The most frequent potential clients who are contacted are those with martial status "married", followed by "single" and "divorced".

 **Education level**

 There are eight education levels that occur in the data set.
 "University.degree", "high.school" and "basic.9y" are the most fequent.